PhilMurzynowski/rerrt/README.md

 Robust Ellipsoid RRT, a robust approach to sampling based planning methods.
 Full documentation nearing completion.

+This project makes use of RobotLocomotion/drake, though it currently only uses the AutoDiff python bindings.
 If you have drake installed locally, add this directory to your python path
 ```shell
 user@userpc:~$ export PYTHONPATH="${PYTHONPATH}:pathtorerrt/rerrt"